 Contact us for help with your scaffold accident claim

-If you were injured in a scaffold accident, our attorneys can help.
+If you were injured in a scaffold accident, our scaffold lawyers in New York City can help.
 We will listen thoughtfully to your story, and let you know how you can get the best possible compensation for your injuries.
 We litigate every case aggressively, so that you can concentrate on recovery.

 Contact our office at 212- 962-1020 for a FREE CONSULTATION any time.